jayantgautam/fitness_tracker_adv_cd/docs/README.md

-# Fitness Tracker App with BMI Calculator
+# Fitness Tracker App with BMI Calculator (by Jayant Gautam)

 A beginner-friendly fitness tracker app with BMI calculation.
 Built with Python.
 This app demonstrates:
 - Object-Oriented Development